bitburner-official/bitburner-src/CONTRIBUTING.md

 ### How to build the electron app

+Tested on:

-Tested on Node 24.13.0 (LTS) on Windows.
+- Node 24.13.0 (LTS) on Windows.
-These steps only work in a Bash-like environment, like MinGW for Windows.
+- These steps only work in a Bash-like environment, like MinGW for Windows.

 ```sh
 # Install the main game dependencies & build the app in debug mode.